PucklaJ/dynareadout/README.md

 | Python   | `--build_python=y` |    ❌    |
 | Go       | -                  |    ❌    |

+The repository also contains a Makefile.
+This file can be used to build the C and C++ libraries of dynareadout.
+By default calling `make` will only compile the C library with **gcc** for **x86_64**, but when executing `make all` it will also build the C++ library.
+Note that the C++ library requires a gcc installation supporting C++17.
+The built binaries can be found inside the `build/linux/x86_64/release` folder.

 ## xmake repo

 This library has been added to the [xmake repo](https://github.com/xmake-io/xmake-repo).
 Therefore it can be installed using `xrepo install dynareadout`.
 To use it inside an xmake project use the following code inside your xmake.lua.